bu-rcs/gpu_util/MeetingNotes.md

 # Meeting notes

+*2025-03-17*
+1. Ryan discovered a number of jobs (4102432, 4093245, 4102429, 4102431) that ran around January 29, 2024 (timestamp 1706558401) and are present in gpustat files but are not present in the accounting files.
+Katia's to do: check these jobs and contact Mike if necessary.
+Another possibly problematic job: 4086404.
+Ryan will provide more information on it.
+2. Ryan will add the GPU name (from the file path) to the dataframe that he creates from these files.
+This will be useful for debugging purposes.
+Ryan will also use a username to the merging 2 dataset process (as the job ID is recycled a couple times a year).
+3. Ryan will ignore the jobs that are not present in the accounting files (see #1 above) but will report those (as a simple warning message) when merging 2 datasets.
+4. Ryan will create a PDF file with graphs (and possibly some explanatory text) for RCS managers to explore GPU node utilization.
+5. Starting mid-march, Mike added additional columns to his gpustat files.
+These columns are: memory usage (total, used in MB?), temperature (gpu current temp), power draw.
+The last 2 columns can be ignored for right now, but include them in the merged dataset.
+Maybe later we will figure out what these columnd can be used for.
+Incorporate these additional fields into the merged dataset and starting april (or probably may) we can include their analysis in the "manager" report;
+6. Submit what you have done so far to GitHub (create a pull request)
+7. The additional fields should eventually be added to the user's job report command-line tool.
+We want to capture:
+   - mean, median, max GPU utilization
+   - mean, median, max GPU memory usage
+   - max GPU idle time
+   - total GPU idle time
+   - start and end GPU idle time

 *2025-03-10*
 Present: Katia & Ryan
 1. Ryan completed the standard read python function and created pull request for RCShelpers_py repo (into main branch)